 He was Legal & General’s (L&G) chief press officer when he died in 1991, while telling a joke in the middle of a speech, aged 37.

-Staying true to his roots, he befriended and supported homeless people and tramps he met on his travels.
-He had a habit of introducing them to his more well-heeled friends, not as objects of pity, but as valued members of his social circle.
-At the other end of the spectrum, he regularly danced the nights away with the Royals at Tramps in London’s Jermyn Street.
+Staying true to his roots, he befriended and supported homeless couples and tramps he met on his travels.
+He had a habit of introducing them to his more well-heeled friends; not as objects of pity, but as valued members of his social circle.
+At the other end of the spectrum, he regularly danced the nights away with the Royals at Tramp nightclub in London’s Jermyn Street.
 Gordon also liked to party with Fleet Street’s hacks and to forge close links with newspaper owners, especially the Rothermere family.
 His other famous friends included performers such as Richard Harris, Spike Milligan, Mike Reid and Sir John Mills.
 Yet Gordon was not just a prominent socialite.

 By his early thirties he had also become much more than a press officer.
 He was successful on the well-paid after-dinner and corporate speakers’ circuits.
 He was a mentor, serial risk taker and creative innovator of PR practice.